echang15/rapidprototyping-django/README.md

 Django uses its own templating engine...

+You may have noticed that the html snippits above mentions things like ```{% extends 'base.html' %} or {% block xxxx %}``` .
+These tags are telling django's templating to use base.html

 Let's create a base.html, which all the other snippets can leverage.
-For the purposes for the walkthrough we'll call our libraries remotely, and keep the templating basic...
+For the purposes for the walk through we'll call our libraries remotely, and keep the templating basic...

 templates/todos/base.html
 ```